 - The scene with Mrs. Lovell (with daughter Susan) trying to tell her mother-in-law (who is recovering from a stroke) about the trouble her son is in, and the Cool Old Lady response.
 Hilarious, D'awwwwww-worthy, AND Awesome all in one.

 (To Susan, who begins to cry):"You scared, honey?
 Well don't you worry.
 If they could get a washing machine to fly, my Jimmy could land it."

-(Throws parts on the table) We need to find a way to make this fit into the hole designed for this, using nothing but that.
+(Throws parts on the table) We need to find a way to make this (a large square filter) fit into the hole designed for this (a large round filter), using nothing but that.